Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/README.md

 - The 1-month timeframe is just a guideline.
 If you find it unsuitable for you or the chosen project for any reason, feel free to adjust as seen fit and point this out in your application.
 - Please bear in mind that the Grants Committee might be stricter in accepting maintainers when compared to typical grants, mostly selecting for applicants with proven experience in the relevant tech stacks.
 - Maintenance Grants are only awarded for fixed timeframes.
 The requested duration needs to be specified in the application.

-## :moneybag: Referral Program

-We give away 500 USD to each referral of a successful grant application by _anyone having previously worked on a EW Community Fund grant_.
-Energy Web Foundation do not qualify for the program, even if they previously worked on a grant.

-In order to be eligible for the referral bonus, the application itself must contain the name of the GitHub account of the grantee as well as the payment address for the referral bonus (see the [application template](applications/application-template.md)).
-Payment is made in EWT.

 ## :bulb: Help

 ### Real-time Conversation